Sonny Singh

-Sonny Lakhraj Lohia Singh (born 13 February 2004) is an English professional footballer who plays as a midfielder.
+Sonny Lakhraj Lohia Singh (born 13 February 2004) is an English semi-professional footballer who plays as a midfielder for club Barwell.

 Career

 Born in the Midlands, England, Singh started his youth career with Leicester City, before moving to Sunderland and featuring for their U18 side in the U18 Premier League.
 On 5 July 2022, Singh signed for Stoke City.
 He played for the club's U18 side in the U18 Premier League, before graduating to the U21 side and featuring in the Premier League 2.
 On 4 August 2023, Singh joined National League North club Hereford on loan until 1 January 2024.
 He returned to Stoke on 18 October, after making four appearances.

 In November 2023, he joined National League North club Rushall Olympic on a one-month loan deal.
 On 31 March 2024, it was announced that Singh had agreed to join National League side Woking on loan until the end of the season.
 He was released by Stoke at the end of the 2023–24 season.